Eye Movement Desensitization and Reprocessing (EMDR)

 What if I’m not ready to talk about my trauma yet?

 The reprocessing phase does not start in the first session.
 It is a multi-step process where you and your therapist will get to know each other first, taking a thorough history and practicing coping strategies before any reprocessing begins.
 Even when the reprocessing phase starts, you can pause at any time.

 I don’t have PTSD – can I still benefit from EMDR?

 EMDR is not just for severe trauma.
 It can be used to work through anxiety, OCD, depression, and other maladaptive behaviors.
 For many people, these behaviors started somewhere, and if we return to the events that taught you to respond to challenges in a maladaptive way, we can find new lessons and coping strategies that feel healthier and lead to more peace.
 You don’t have to have a PTSD diagnosis in order for EMDR to be effective and beneficial.

 You Can Recover From Trauma

-If it sounds like EMDR can help you with the problems you’re facing, you can schedule a phone consultation with our EMDR-trained therapist, Taylor Mefford, by calling 914-809-0498 or emailing: firstname.lastname@example.org, and if you want more information about Taylor click on the link below.
+If it sounds like EMDR can help you with the problems you’re facing, you can schedule a phone consultation with an EMDR-trained therapist by calling 917-300-9993, or by emailing firstname.lastname@example.org.